-The COVID-19 pandemic, supply chain disruptions, the high amount of cash injected into the market as a monetary response and the geopolitical situation around Russia and Ukraine, have further resulted in a high inflationary environment.
-Inflationary pressure has been particularly strong in energy prices, in particular for oil and gas, caused by the Invasion, and material prices, and there is much uncertainty as to the development of prices in the near future.
+The COVID-19 pandemic, supply chain disruptions, the high amount of cash injected into the market as a monetary response and the geopolitical situation around Russia and Ukraine, among others, have resulted in a high inflationary environment.
+Inflationary pressure has been particularly strong in energy prices, in particular for oil and gas, caused by the War, and material prices.
+While in recent periods pressures have eased to a certain extent, inflation remains above central bank targets.
+Furthermore, risks remain that may result in inflationary pressures increasing once more.
 This may also result in tenant's inability to bear the costs that are passed through to them as part of the lease agreements.
-It cannot be ruled out that losses of rent will occur in the future or that Aroundtown's subsidiaries will be unable to collect operating costs from tenants and consequently would lose considerable rental income.
+While in the recent period of high inflation no material losses in regard to collection from tenants has been recorded, it cannot be ruled out that losses of rent will occur in the future or that Aroundtown Group will be unable to collect operating costs from tenants and that Aroundtown Group will lose considerable rental income.
+In order to mitigate the risk, the Company is proactively informing tenants on their consumption of energy and provides information on how to reduce consumption.

-Higher levels of inflation particularly for energy and materials may have an impact on Aroundtown subsidiaries' ability to acquire materials for capex measures at a reasonable price and increase utility costs or result in delays across their operations.
-Furthermore, higher levels of inflation across the economy may result in higher personnel expenses and expenses related to external services, which could have a negative impact on Aroundtown and its investees' profitability.
-In addition, higher levels of inflation have already resulted in increases in interest rates and volatility in capital markets, which has a negative impact on the cost of new financing for Aroundtown on one hand and may put further upward pressure on discount rates and cap rates if prolonged, which could consequently have a further adverse impact on the fair value of the Company and its investees' assets and share price performance.
+Higher levels of inflation particularly for energy and materials may have an impact on Aroundtown Group's ability to acquire materials for capex measures at a reasonable price and increase utility costs or result in delays across Aroundtown Group's operations.
+Furthermore, higher levels of inflation across the economy may result in higher personnel expenses and expenses related to external services, which could have a negative impact on Aroundtown Group's profitability.
+In addition, higher levels of inflation have resulted in rapid and significant increases in interest rates and consequently resulted in significant volatility in capital markets, which has a negative impact on the cost and availability of new financing for Aroundtown Group on one hand and may put further upward pressure on discount rates and cap rates if prolonged, which could consequently have a further adverse impact on the fair value of Aroundtown Group's assets and share price performance.